jamesabel/muslice/readme.md

 The target application is where you set up the DR-40 to recorder to continually record a live performance and you'd like an automated program to slice the .wav files up into individual songs as well as create an initial stereo mix as standard .mp3 files.
-You can them listen to these .mp3 mixes to see which songs you want to go back to and manually remix, enhance and master.
+You can then listen to these .mp3 mixes to see which songs you want to go back to and manually remix, enhance and master.

 Here are the steps: